Sup2point0/Assort/Bloons/monkey knowledge.md

 - All monkeys have 6% further range!
 - All monkeys attack 6% faster!
-- No Limits: All attacks that deal percentage-based damage have a much higher damage cap.
+- No Limits – All attacks that deal percentage-based damage have a much higher damage cap.